 What We're Working toward

-- Raise $4.5 million in convertible notes in increments of $100,000 (minimum two note buy-in), from Phase 1 investors to build, test, refine and showcase pilot technology
+Raise $4.5 million for Phase 1 to build, test, refine and showcase pilot technology